GoAdminGroup/docs/en/plugins/admin.md

-	HeaderHtml template.HTML  // header custom html content FooterHtml template.HTML  // footer custom html content }
+	HeaderHtml template.HTML  // header custom html content FooterHtml template.HTML  // footer custom html content

+	UpdateFn FormPostFn // Form update function, set up this function, it took over the form of updates, PostHook is no longer in effect
+	InsertFn FormPostFn // Form inserts function, set up this function, it took over the form of the insert, PostHook effect no longer
+}

 // form validator function type